Mayos de Navojoa

-The Mayos de Navojoa (Navojoa Mayos) were a professional baseball team in the Mexican Pacific League (LMP), based in Navojoa, Sonora.
-Founded in 1959, the franchise relocated to Tucson, Arizona before the 2025-26 season.
+The Mayos de Navojoa (Navojoa Mayos) are a professional baseball team in the Mexican Pacific League (LMP), based in Navojoa, Sonora.
+Founded in 1959, the franchise relocated to Tucson, Arizona before the 2025–26 season, and became the first team in the LMP to be based in the United States; however, after just one season, they returned to Navojoa.

-Mayos were champions of the league twice.
-The first time was for the 1978–79 season, with Rickey Henderson on the roster and Chuck Goggin (USA) as coach.
-The next time was for the 1999–2000 season, with Lorenzo Bundy (USA) as manager.
+The Mayos have won the Mexican Pacific League championship twice.
+The first time was in the 1978–79 season, with Chuck Goggin as manager and with Rickey Henderson on the roster.
+The next time was in the 1999–2000 season, with Lorenzo Bundy as manager.
+In both championship series, the Mayos defeated the Naranjeros de Hermosillo, winning 4–2 in 1979 and sweeping the series 4–0 in 2000.